 - 1 tablespoon maple syrup

-- 3 tablespoon pumpkin seeds toasted or untoasted
+- 3 tablespoons pumpkin seeds, toasted or untoasted, optional

 Instructions

-- Well butter a 12-cup (or larger) capacity bundt pan.
+- Spray or grease a 12-cup (or larger) capacity bundt pan.

-- In a medium bowl, whisk together the flours, baking powder, baking soda, salt, cinnamon, cardamom, ginger, and allspice until well combined.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, cardamom, ginger, and allspice until well combined.

-- In a large bowl using a hand of stand mixer, beat together the brown sugar, butter and olive oil on medium-high speed until light and fluffy.
+- In a large bowl using a hand or stand mixer, beat together the brown sugar, butter, and olive oil on medium-high speed until light and fluffy.
 Add the eggs one at a time, mixing in well.
 Add the pumpkin purée and sour cream, and mix until well combined, scraping the bottom and sides of the bowl as necessary.

 - Fold in the dry ingredients using a rubber spatula until well combined.